omarion3698/phishingUrls/README.md

 * Omar A. Hussein

 ## Description
-In this project, I have built machine learning models for detecting phishing URLs using Decision Tree Classifier and Logistic Regression, I also integrated with Weights & Biases for comprehensive evaluation metrics and experiment tracking.
+In this project, I have built machine learning models for detecting phishing URLs using Decision Tree Classifier and Logistic Regression, integrated with Weights & Biases for comprehensive evaluation metrics and experiment tracking.

 ## Set Up Instructions